Bordered Heegaard Floer homology: Invariance and pairing: Compactifications via holomorphic combs

-We also need to allow degeneration at $\pm\infty$: \begin{definition} A \emph{holomorphic comb} of height~$N$ is a sequence $(u_j,v_{j,1},\dots,v_{j,k_j})$, $j=1,\dots,N$, of holomorphic stories with $u_j$ a stable curve in $\cM^{B_j}(\x_j,\x_{j+1};\SourceSub{j})$ for some sequence of generalized generators $\x_1,\dots,\x_{N+1}$.
-We admit the case $N=0$, the \emph{trivial holomorphic comb} from $\x_1$ to $\x_1$, which corresponds to a trivial (unstable) holomorphic curve. \end{definition} See Figure~\ref{fig:comb_schematic} for a schematic illustration of a height 2 holomorphic comb.
+We also need to allow degeneration at $\pm\infty$: \begin{definition} A \emph{holomorphic comb} {comb|see{holomorphic comb}} of height~$N$ is a sequence $(u_j,v_{j,1},\allowbreak\dots,\allowbreak v_{j,k_j})$, for $j=1,\dots,N$, of holomorphic stories with $u_j$ a stable curve in $\cM^{B_j}(\x_j,\x_{j+1};\allowbreak\SourceSub{j})$ for some sequence of generalized generators $\x_1,\dots,\x_{N+1}$.
+We admit the case $N=0$, the \emph{trivial holomorphic comb} from $\x_1$ to $\x_1$, which corresponds to a trivial (unstable) holomorphic curve. {trivial!holomorphic comb|see{holomorphic comb, trivial}} {moduli space!of combs|see{holomorphic comb}} We refer to the index $j$ as the \emph{vertical level}, so the comb $(u_j,v_{j,1},\dots,v_{j,k_j})$, $j=1,\dots,N$ has $N$ vertical levels (or \emph{stories}). \end{definition} See Figure~\ref{fig:comb_schematic} for a schematic illustration of a height 2 holomorphic comb.

+We will call a holomorphic comb \emph{toothless} if it has no components at $e\infty$.
+The \emph{spine} of a holomorphic comb is the sub-comb of components mapped to $\Sigma\times[0,1]\times\RR$.
 Finally, to compactify our moduli spaces, we will also need to drop Condition~(\ref{item:smooth_source}) of Definition~\ref{def:decorated-source}, and allow our holomorphic curves to have nodal sources.
-If we want to explicitly allow nodes, we will refer to such combs as \emph{nodal holomorphic combs}; if we want to explicitly rule out nodal combs, we will refer to \emph{smooth combs}.
-When the distinction is unimportant, we will simply talk about holomorphic combs.
+If we want to explicitly allow nodes, we will refer to such combs as \emph{nodal holomorphic combs}; {nodal!holomorphic comb|see{holomorphic comb, nodal}} if we want to explicitly rule out nodal combs, we will refer to \emph{smooth combs}.
+When the distinction is unimportant, we will simply talk about holomorphic combs. {smooth holomorphic comb|see{holomorphic comb, smooth}} Note that a (nodal) holomorphic comb $\gls*{capU}=\{(u_j,v_{j,1},\dots,v_{j,k_j})\}_{j=1}^N$ naturally represents a homology class $B$ in $\pi_2(\x_1,\x_{N+1})$, where $\x_1$ and $\x_{N+1}$ are the first and last generators involved.
+(Specifically, $B= B_1*\cdots*B_N$, where $B_j$ is the domain of $u_j$.
+The $v_{i,j}$ are irrelevant to this homology class.)
+Further, $U$ is asymptotic to a well-defined set of Reeb chords at (far) east $\infty$: these are the asymptotics at east infinity of the $v_{j,k_j}$.